-In this guide, we’ll cover how to fix hail damage on a car, including DIY methods and professional repair options.
+In this guide, we’ll cover how to fix hail damage on car, including DIY methods and professional repair options.

--> Conventional VS. Paintless Dent Repair
+- Conventional Dent Repair VS. Paintless Dent Repair

-DIY Hail Damage Repair – Is it an option?
+DIY Hail Damage Repair – Is It An Option?

 It’s natural to consider DIY options when you try to save money or you think the damage isn’t that severe, but it isn’t easy or effective in the majority of cases related to hail damage to a car.

 If you look up how to fix hail damage on car, there will likely be an array of suggestions, from compressed air to dry ice treatment, to parking the car in the sun so the heat will pop your dent. 😅